Thanet District Council declared a climate emergency on Thursday 11 July 2019.

 Carbon zero strategy

-Devise a carbon zero strategy and action plan to aim towards carbon neutrality by 2030 within TDC estates and activities.
+Devise a carbon zero strategy and action plan to aim towards carbon neutrality by 2030 within Thanet District Council estates and activities.

 Work with KCC on their strategy to achieve carbon neutrality Kent wide by 2050.

 Devise a Tree and Biodiversity strategy for Thanet to increase tree cover and to create a functional and beautiful biodiversity network throughout the district.
 Also ensure that new developments adhere to the biodiversity gains policy which means that developers must improve the biodiversity of their chosen development site.

 Survey residents and businesses on issues related to climate change, low carbon habits and barriers to behaviour change, as well as their opinions on emerging Thanet District Council strategies.

 In the local plan review, devise new ambitious planning policies to work towards low and zero carbon housing for new housing developments.

 Inform residents of climate change related issues and how they can take part in the fight against global warming and the ecological crisis.

 Facilitate residents and community groups

 Facilitate residents and community groups with low carbon and biodiversity related actions including actions on health and poverty which will produce a healthy, sustainable, low carbon future.